 What is the meaning of Mebar Tsho?

 Mebar Tsho means the Burning Lake.
 The lake got its name from the legend of Terton Pema Lingpa.
 According to the legend, Pema Lingpa submerged himself into the lake with a burning lamp and emerged with the lamp still burning, along with a treasure chest and a scroll of paper.
-This miraculous event led to the lake being named Mebar Tsho, which means “the burning lake” in Bhutanese.
+This miraculous event led to the lake being named Mebar Tsho, which means “the burning lake”.

 What do people do to preserve the Tang Membartsho?